MR-Addict/playground/src/data/posts/implement-markdown.md

 ## 6. Display Compiled Markdown

-I'm using next-mdx-remote, so it's very easy to display compiled result after serializing markdown.
+I'm using next-mdx-remote, so it's very easy to display compiled results after serializing markdown.

 Here is the code: